IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 To check whether the Product is sold you need to click on the `ProductListing` asset registry and check the owner of the product.
 The highest bid was placed by owner `memberB@acme.org`, so `memberB@acme.org` should be the owner of the product.

-You can check the state of the ProductListing with `l1` is `SOLD`.
+You can check the state of the ProductListing with `P1` is `SOLD`.

 ![Product Listing Sold](images/soldlisting.png)

 Click on the `Member` asset registry to verify the updated balance for buyer and seller.
 The product is added to the product list of the buyer `memberB@acme.org`.
+Note the balance of MemberB is $900.

 ![New Owner of Product](images/newowner.png)